mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```

 We also need to create an administrative account.
-This will be a onetime task.
+This will be a one-time task.
 We first create the enrollment information along with its X.509 certificate.
 Then we put it in the wallet.

 ```javascript
 async function enrollAdmin(caClient, wallet, orgMspId) {